Associate Professor of Irish Language and Literature, Director of Undergraduate Studies & Language Coordinator

-Fellow of the Keough-Naughton Institute for Irish Studies
+Fellow of Gender Studies

-Amy Mulligan (M.Phil, D.Phil, University of Oxford) conducts research and publishes on the languages, literatures and cultures of medieval Britain, Ireland, and Iceland, with particular emphasis on cultural and literary exchange among the Irish, Welsh, English and Norse peoples in the medieval North Atlantic.
+Amy Mulligan (M.Phil, D.Phil, University of Oxford) conducts research and publishes on the languages, literatures and cultures of medieval Britain, Ireland, and Scandinavia, with particular emphasis on cultural and literary exchange among the Irish, Welsh, English and Scandinavian peoples in the medieval North Atlantic.

 Her monograph A Landscape of Words:Ireland, Britain and the Poetics of Space, 700–1250 (Manchester University Press, 2019) won the American Conference of Irish Studies' Donald Murphy Prize for a Distinguished First Book.

 The research and writing for A Landscape of Words was supported by two prestigious fellowships.
 In 2015, Professor Mulligan won a National Endowment for the Humanities grant.
 With her 2016 Fulbright award, she spent a year at the University of Nottingham, which houses the Centre for the Study of the Viking Age and the Institute for Name-Studies.

 Professor Mulligan’s earlier projects and publications have explored non-normative corporeality, gender and national identity in medieval Irish and Old Norse-Icelandic literature.